Lagos State: British Involvement

-The Lagos Colony was established in 1861 when the British annexed Lagos, primarily to suppress the transatlantic slave trade and establish a base for expanding British commercial and political influence in West Africa.
-Strategically located along the Atlantic coast, Lagos quickly became a major center for trade, particularly in palm oil, cocoa, and cotton, which were in high demand in Europe during the Industrial Revolution.
-Its deep natural harbor made it an essential port for British shipping and trade routes.
-Economically, Lagos became a gateway for exporting goods and importing British manufactured products, boosting colonial revenues and strengthening British dominance in the region.
-Politically, Lagos served as the administrative and military base for British expansion into the Nigerian interior, facilitating the broader colonization of Nigeria through treaties, military campaigns, and indirect rule.
-The infrastructure and institutions established in Lagos during the colonial period laid the foundation for modern Nigeria's economic and political systems.

 Post-colonial era

 Lagos State was created on 27 May 1967 according to the State Creation and Transitional Provisions Decree No. 14 of 1967, which restructured Nigeria into a federation of 12 states.
 Before the issuance of this Decree, Lagos city, which was the country's capital had been administered directly by the Federal Government through the Federal Ministry of Lagos Affairs.
 However, Ikeja, Agege, Mushin, Ikorodu, Epe, Surulere, and Badagry were administered by the then Western Region Government.
 Lagos, the city, along with these other towns were captured to create the state of Lagos, with the state becoming fully recognized as a semi-autonomous administrative division on 11 April 1968.
 Lagos served the dual role of being the State and Federal Capital until 1976 when the capital of the state was moved to Ikeja.
 After the full establishment of the Federal Capital Territory, based on the recommendation of the Akinola Àgùdà–led committee set up by General Murtala Muhammed to review the need for a new capital for Nigeria in 1975.
 The seat of the Federal Government was formally relocated to Abuja on 12 December 1991.
 Nevertheless, Lagos remains the financial centre of the country, and even grew to become the most populous city in the state and the country.